Ashburton Tanks Project

 A playground and other parks and green spaces will be built over the tanks in the space north of the lake.
 The entire project is budgeted for about $137 million.
 Upon completion, Lake Ashburton will remain as a beautiful freshwater amenity, while 50 million gallons of drinking water is secured safely in two underground tanks, every 434 feet in diameter.

-Due to the construction activity, public access to the park will be limited.
+Due to the construction activity, public access to the park remains limited.
 Most of the entrances and exits for construction vehicles will be on Liberty Heights Avenue at Dukeland Street, keeping construction traffic out of the neighborhood.
 Funding for this project includes contributions from the State of Maryland and Baltimore County.
 The contractor, Oscar Renda, is required to remain in compliance with the State and City’s MWDBE hiring goals.

 DPW will update this page to provide significant updates, and officials will be in contact with community association leaders and residents during the construction period.
 Questions may be directed to the Communications and Community Affairs Division